zainablfz/mentor/docs/INSTRUCTIONS.md

-# Lose Your Head - Team Lead
+# Your Tribe for Life - Team Lead

 The Team Lead role in the Tribe